 Click on an image to learn more about each product.

-A liqueur is defined as a spirit with a minimum ABV content of 15%.
+A liqueur is defined as a spirit with a minimum ABV content of 15% and a minimum sugar content dependent on the type.
 Liqueurs must be made with "only natural flavouring substances and preparations."
 1

 Liqueur vs. Crème